timdorr/tesla-api/docs/vehicles.md

+---
+description: Endpoints for getting an account's vehicles
+---

+# Vehicles

 A logged in user can have multiple vehicles under their account (congrats on being rich!).
 This resource is primarily responsible for listing the vehicles and the basic details about them.

 #### `vehicle_id` vs `id`